Parents don’t know too much about anime these days. In fact, this was true years ago.

 Unlike films and TV shows, anime covers so much more than regular entertainment.

-And the list goes on forever… It seems that way because there’s so many genres to choose from.
+And the list goes on forever… It seems that way because there are so many genres to choose from.

 That’s why anime fans tend to have a wide catalogue of shows they’re interested in.